saiashishpalai/source-searcher-pro/docs/NEXT_STEPS.md

-# 🎯 Slack Integration - Ready to Test!
+# 🎯 OAuth Integration - Ready to Test!

 **All code is complete!** Here's exactly what to do next: